Inclusive Workplace: What does it mean?

 There are three aspects of inclusive training:

-training all employees on the organization’s inclusive policies and
+Training all employees on the organization’s inclusive policies.

 Why is it important?

-- It is recognized that diverse and inclusive companies drive innovative results, experience greater profitability, and achieve increased long-term value creation.
+- It’s recognized that diverse and inclusive companies drive innovative results, experience greater profitability, and achieve increased long-term value creation.

-- Educating and training employees on what inclusivity and anti-discrimination requires will reduce the risk that discrimination will occur in the workplace, and thereby reduce your legal risk as an employer.
+- Educating and training employees on what inclusivity and anti-discrimination requires will reduce the risk that discrimination will occur in the workplace.
+It will also reduce your legal risk as an employer.
 Failure to provide legislatively required training in your jurisdiction could also entail legal risk.

 Sample Training Policy

 The following policy sample should be part of a larger training and orientation policy.
 This larger policy should also address any legislatively mandated training requirements in your jurisdiction, the purpose of the policy, the scope of the policy’s application, who is responsible for administering which parts of the policy, and the procedures that must be followed under the policy.